Michelle3334/coaching-warriors/README.md

 <img src="media/images/contrast-check.PNG">

 ### Fonts
 Sans-Serif is used as the main font.
+I did not feel it necessary to change the default font type as Sans-Serif is an easy font to read and displays well throughout the site.

 ### Images
 Images were sourced from pixabay.com.